BDF-manual-maintenance/BDF-Manual/source/guide/TD.rst

   $tddft
   iexit
-   1 # One root for every irrep
+   1 # One root for each irrep
   istore
    1 # File number, to be used later in $resp crit_vec